periodicaidan/dart_tdlib/README.md

 ### 3: Generating Reflectors

-This library has a small reliance on reflection, which won't actually work in Flutter because Flutter does "tree shaking" to eliminate unused classes, which wouldn't work if there is code that's dynamically parsed and run from strings, as it wouldn't be able to safely eliminate anything.
-So it makes use of package:reflectable, which generates static code to work like dart:mirrors.
+This library has a small reliance on reflection, which isn't allowed in Flutter because Flutter does "tree shaking" to eliminate unused classes, which wouldn't work if there is code that's dynamically parsed and run from strings, as it wouldn't be able to safely eliminate anything.
+So it makes use of [reflectable](https://pub.dev/packages/reflectable), which generates static code ahead of time to work like dart:mirrors.
 But you will have to generate the reflectables yourself.
-To do this, you can use build runner, and in the root directory of this project, run `pub run build_runner build`.
+To do this, you can use [build runner](https://pub.dev/packages/build_runner), and in the root directory of this project, run `pub run build_runner build`.
 It should Just Work&trade;.

 ### 4: Now You're Ready to Rock and Roll